Domenico-Esposito/ros-rover-with-claw/README.md

 ![Printed objects](./docs/img/fritzing.jpg "Printed objects")

 ## Software (ROS and Topics)
 The core of the robot is a RaspberryPi 2 Model B with Ubuntu 18.16 LTS operation system.
 The version of ROS chosen is Noetic Ninjemys (ROS 1 LTS).
-This version is the most recent of ROS with native support to ARM processors with 32-bit.
+This version is the most recent of ROS with native support to 32-bit ARM architecture.

 I use five topics, showed in the following graph, for manage all aspects of rover.
 The sixth topic, "/camera_frame_with_detection" is only for debugging use, it shows the frame edit published from "/main_camera".